A useful complaint handling technique

-Do you ever find yourself having conversations with a customer or team members and then they say to you at a later date, ” No, that’s not really what I meant!”and you realise that you have completely misunderstood them?
+Do you ever find yourself having conversations with a customer (particularly when complaint handling) or team members and then they say to you at a later date, ” No, that’s not really what I meant!” and you realise that you have completely misunderstood them?

 Because we all filter or delete information it can mean the information we share or receive, or questions we ask can be very general or vague, making it difficult for others to fully understand the question, issue or action required.